About the course

 The Department of Physics provides the following facilities:

-- teaching space in the Dennis Wilkinson building and the Clarendon Laboratory
+- teaching space in the Denys Wilkinson building and the Clarendon Laboratory

 - use of the canteens in either building